-What are the right ratios to use?
+What are the right dividend investing ratios to use?

 In order to become a successful dividend income investor what the researchers found most important was the strength of the company’s business especially the strength of its balance sheet.

-How to measure financial strength
+This is the right way to measure financial strength

 Over the 12 year period from December 2002 to December 2014 the researchers found that if you invested in good quality companies with a dividend yield of more than 4% in the FTSE World index there was very little difference between the indicated dividend yield and the dividend you received at the end of the day.